-Today is an excellent day to learn more about the health benefits of rambutan.
+It’s an excellent day to learn more about the potential health benefits of rambutan.

 The fruit is native to the Southeast Asian region and is a fruit from the rambutan tree.